rue-a/github-zenodo-integration/documentation/github_zenodo_integration.md

 # Zenodo-GitHub -Integration

-*When the Zenodo-GitHub-Integration is enabled, each new repository release triggers Zenodo to archive it and assign a DOI, thus ensuring proper citation and long-term accessibility.
-This document details which metadata is extracted from the GitHub repository and transferred to Zenodo.*
+*When the Zenodo-GitHub-Integration is enabled, each new release of a GitHub repository triggers Zenodo to archive the repository in its current state in Zenodo with a DOI assigned, thus fostering proper citation and long-term accessibility.
+This document describes this functionality and details what metadata is extracted from the GitHub repository and transferred to Zenodo.*

 ## Configuring the Zenodo-GitHub-Integration